SEND Provision

 Graduated Approach to Intervention and Support: Assess Plan Do Review

 We seek to be creative and proactive in our approach and over the years we have developed a wide range of expertise and strategies.
-We have experience of successfully supporting students with the following needs:
+We have experience of successfully supporting students with the following:

 Strategies and Interventions to Support Academic Progress and Engagement

-Teaching staff receive regular updates and training with regard to the provision of effective support in the classroom.
-Electronic records of intervention programmes allow teachers to access successful strategies across different curriculum areas.
+Teaching staff receive regular updates and training regarding the provision of effective support in the classroom.
 Typical examples of support and intervention:

-• Individual access to computers and other ICT so word processing can be developed as “normal way of working”
+- Individual access to computers and other ICT

 Emotional Support & Mental Well-Being